skip navigation

 Section 4 – By submitting a protest, the protesting team agrees to abide by the decision of the LYF league board.
 Failure to do so could result in suspension or dismissal from the league.

-OFFICIAL RULES OF COMPETITION
+OFFICIAL LYF TACKLE FOOTBALL RULES OF COMPETITION

 ARTICLE I – GAME RULES